 Recent tax changes have also changed the cap on newly purchased homes that qualify for the mortgage interest deduction.
 The previous limit was a $1 million home, but that has now decreased to $750,000.
 If you buy a more expensive house, you don’t qualify for the deduction.
 This is for any home purchased between December 14, 2017, through 2026.

-While this change doesn’t impact most people, it could have a large effect on individuals living in high-cost areas like San Francisco, Chicago, or New York.
+The change doesn’t impact most people.
+However, it could have an effect on individuals living in high-cost areas like San Francisco, Chicago, or New York.
 This could be an added incentive to pay off your mortgage early since tax savings are limited even if they itemize deductions.

 Cost of Mortgage Interest and PMI